 Choosing between the finish nailer vs framing nailer isn’t a very tough decision, to be honest.
 Depending on what your work is all about, picking one certain type of nail gun is quite simple.
 You just need enough knowledge about each category and how they help with your project.

 Also, practically, you are going to need both of these nailers at some point in your woodworking career.
-Because both of them play an important to start and end your project.
+Because both of them play important to start and end your project.
 Since these nailers are quite expensive, don’t take a chance by just going with any model.

 Do your right research.
 Find the exact model that actually meets your working requirements and environment.
 And finally, invest your money to bring it home.
 Best of Luck on Your Upcoming Projects!